 If you had your home inspected when you bought it, odds are the inspector gave you this big long laundry list of items to fix or look into.
 It’s pretty overwhelming but you likely took care of some of the big-ticket items.

-Another thing you can do to increase the value of your home is a tackle a project on that list.
+Another thing you can do to increase the value of your home is a tackle a project on that list and also add security services like a 24 hour locksmith nyc system to your home.

 You may need to look into the electrical wiring in your home or take care of a roofing project.
 Start with an urgent item or something that’s within your budget.